 Parents who are in the process of seeking a divorce do not need to wait until the matter concludes.
-When necessary, Attorney Price will submit a Pendente Lite Motion requesting child support payments during the pendency of the case.
+When necessary, Our Attorneys will submit a Pendente Lite Motion requesting child support payments during the pendency of the case.
 Other relief may be sought as part of the same motion.

 Duration of Child Support